clintonhealthaccess/lmis-mobile-core-refui/README.md

 TBD(version?)

-# Distribute
+# Distribute your app

-If you want to distribute your app similarly to how this app is distributed, please refer to https://github.com/clintonhealthaccess/lmis-mobile-core/wiki/Jenkins#ref-ui-publish-to-fdroid and adjust the parameters for your own needs.
+If you want to distribute your app similarly to how this app is distributed, please refer to https://github.com/clintonhealthaccess/lmis-mobile-core/wiki/Jenkins#ref-ui-publish-to-fdroid and **adjust the parameters** for your own needs.